LukeGrahamLandry/BoltLauncher/docs/vanilla.md

 ## Assets

-Some of the larger assets are not bundled in the main jar file and are instead downloaded ahead of time by the installer.
+Some larger assets are not bundled in the main jar file and are instead downloaded ahead of time by the installer.

 - sounds
 - non english lang files